We first published this alert in March 2020 and we have updated it to reflect more recent developments

-The combined effects of COVID-19 + ransomware have already seen one victim as Travelex entered into administration on 6 August 2020 after having reportedly paid a ransom to hackers.
+The combined effects of COVID-19 + ransomware have already seen one victim as Travelex entered into administration in August 2020 after having reportedly paid a ransom to hackers.
 A rescue package was agreed but with the loss of 1,300 jobs.
 Regrettably it is likely that Travelex will be just the first of many victims.

 What techniques are hackers using?